Chapter 9 Tuning

 To list the Spark settings set in your current Spark session, you can run:

 However, there are many more configuration settings available in Spark as described in the “Spark Configuration” (“Spark Configuration” 2018) guide.
-It is not in the scope of this book to describe them all so, if possible, take some time to identify the ones that might be of interest to your paritcular use cases.
+It is not in the scope of this book to describe them all so, if possible, take some time to identify the ones that might be of interest to your particular use cases.

 9.2.4 sparklyr Settings

 Apart from Spark settings, there are a few settings particular to sparklyr listed below.
+You usually don’t use these settings while tuning SPark; instead, they are helpful while troubleshooting Spark from R. For instance, you can use

 |sparklyr.apply.packages||Configures default value for packages parameter in spark_apply().|